kfigon/simple-db/README.md

 ## dirty pages
 some query modified this page recently.
 We need to flush it to disk, then we can reuse.
 Only then we can evict pages from buffer pool manager

+# Data structures

+we can use them to store:
+* internal metadata
+* core storage
+* temporaru data structures
+* table indexes

+**Index** - replica of some attributes of the table to do fast search.
+Speeds queries, but bigger memory usage, storage overhead and updates/inserts are longer.

+`HashTable` for storing table data, metadata and for indexes (when doing `=`)

+`B-tree`/`B+tree` - self balancing trees, sorted order, efficient search, seq access, insert, delete.
+Always `O(logn)`.
+For indexes -> fast searching when doing `>, >=, <, <=` etc. Like binary trees, but can't be tall and have multiple children.

+`LSM-Trees` (Log Structured Merge Trees) are usually used by NoSQL databases.
+An LSM-Tree essentially takes a simple log and extends it by dumping the log to disk once it reaches a certain size (Commonly referred to as a “segment”).